 This is how she dies.

 Her suit had been damaged in the hurried ejection right before the engine core went critical.
 Coms were dead.
 Her oxygen tank was damaged.
-The only thing a rescue team might track would be her dead body floating toward the sun.
+The only thing a rescue team could find would be her dead body floating toward the sun.